kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

 3. Generate a ConfigMap that includes an origin annotation with `kustomize build`.

-The output shows that the `originAnnotations` option adds the `config.kubernetes.io/origin` annotation to provide information about the remote ConfigMapGenerator that generated the ConfigMap.
+The output shows that the `originAnnotations` option adds the `config.kubernetes.io/origin` annotation with build information about the remote ConfigMapGenerator that generated the ConfigMap.

 ```yaml
 kind: ConfigMap